Gen-AI-In-Software-Development/List-Of-Units/Unit25-Cloud-Computing/README.md

 1. Interact with Copilot to create and deploy a "Hello World" function on Microsoft Azure.
 How would you rate this interaction?
 Poor, Fair, or Good?
 2. Interact with Copilot to create and deploy a "Hello World" function on AWS Lambda.
 How would you rate this interaction?
 Poor, Fair, or Good?
 3. Interact with Copilot to create and deploy a "Hello World" function on Google Cloud Platform.
 How would you rate this interaction?
 Poor, Fair, or Good?
-4. Interact with Copilot to create and deploy a "Hello World" function using the FN Project and use Copilot to learn how you you might deploy that service remotely.
+4. Interact with Copilot to create and deploy a "Hello World" function using the FN Project and use Copilot to learn how you can deploy that service remotely.
 How would you rate this interaction?
 Poor, Fair, or Good?

 ## References